Our award-winning NGO is working to make reusable mainstream.

 4. Heavy Metals Across Global Brands

-5. Phthalates: A Silent Threat
+5. Phthalates: A Silent Threat Lurking in Pads

-The Consequences Are Real
+Consequences Are Real

-Young women today are facing an epidemic of menstrual issues: painful cramps, irregular cycles, early onset PCOS — and chemical-laden disposable products may be a major but overlooked contributor.
+Women today are facing an epidemic of menstrual issues: painful cramps, irregular cycles, early onset PCOS and chemical-laden disposable products may be a major but overlooked contributor.
+These harmful substances can be absorbed through the skin and enter the bloodstream, interfering with hormone signaling and disrupting natural cycles.

 Safer Alternatives

-Choosing natural, breathable, reusable menstrual products made without toxins is not just an environmental choice — it's a health decision.
-Thousands are already making the switch — and seeing changes in just a few months.
+Choosing natural, breathable, reusable menstrual products made without toxins is not just an environmental choice, it's a health decision.
+Thousands are already making the switch and seeing changes in just a few months.